pepstack/pytools/README.md

 	$ sudo sh ./preinstall_py27_linux.sh

-- Windows (Only for cygwin64)
+- Windows7, 10 (Only for cygwin64)

-	If has errors, install python2-devel, python27-devel for cygwin first!
+	If has errors, install python2-devel or python27-devel for cygwin first (using setup-x86_64.exe).

 	If an installation of usb0 driver required when running setup-x86_64.exe for cygwin, you could found it in below zip: